 The IINE Internship Program offers outstanding opportunities for college students, graduate students, and recent graduates.
 All internships are unpaid and correspond roughly with the semester system:

-Fall: September – December (Applications due by August 1)
+Fall: September – December (Applications period extended to September 1)

 Spring: January – April (Applications due by December 1)